codecraftsuk/web-dev-bootcamp/week_01_git/README.md

 ### 3.6.2 Ignoring Files

-**.gitignore** is a file in a Git repository that specifies files or directories that Git should ignore, meaning it will not track changes to those files.
+'.gitignore' is a file in a Git repository that specifies files or directories that Git should ignore, meaning it will not track changes to those files.
 This is useful for excluding files such as temporary files, build artifacts, or sensitive information that should not be tracked or committed to the repository.

-To create a **.gitignore** file, create a new file in your repository with the name **.gitignore** and add patterns (one per line) of files or directories you want to ignore.
+To create a '.gitignore' file, create a new file in your repository with the name '.gitignore' and add patterns (one per line) of files or directories you want to ignore.
 These patterns use wildcard characters to match multiple files or directories.